 Does the Green Lady Still Wander Caerlaverock’s Ancient Walls?

-The Green Lady of Caerlaverock Castle, known as the Galloway Ghost, embodies the haunted heart of Dumfries and Galloway.
+The Green Lady of Caerlaverock Castle, known as the Galloway Ghost, represents the haunted heart of Dumfries and Galloway.

-Supernatural theories of curses and residual hauntings clash with rational explanations like pareidolia and reflections, yet her legend endures, fueling ghost tours, media features, and local pride.
+Supernatural theories of curses and residual hauntings clash with rational explanations such as pareidolia and reflections, yet her legend persist, fueling ghost tours, media coverage, and local pride.

 Caerlaverock Castle, managed by Historic Environment Scotland, draws thousands to its moated splendor, where history and horror intertwine.
 Whether a restless soul or a product of imagination, the Green Lady remains a captivating enigma, inviting visitors to explore Scotland’s haunted heritage.